 - Sustainable use of freshwater resources

-Access to sufficient and clean freshwater is not self-evident.
-Increasingly, and all over the world, the water sector is confronted with the challenge of using freshwater sources sustainably.
-KWR develops knowledge, technologies and management measures to optimally meet the requirements for sufficient and clean freshwater sources.
-We are an expert partner of the water sector in ensuring the freshwater provision for people, agriculture, industry and nature, today and into the future.
+Access to sufficient and clean freshwater is not a given.
+Globally, the water sector is confronted with ever-increasing water security challenges and the need to use freshwater sources in a sustainable manner.
+KWH develops knowledge, technologies and management measures to optimally meet the requirements for sufficient and clean freshwater sources.
+We are an expertise centre for the water sector.
+Our goal is to ensure freshwater security for people, agriculture, industry and nature, not only for today but also into the future.

 Freshwater sources under pressure

 The supply of sufficient and clean freshwater is under pressure worldwide.
-Groundwater is becoming more scarce as a consequence of climate change and associated variations in precipitation and evaporation patterns, as well as of intensified land use.
-Salinisation is threatening the supply of fresh groundwater and surface water in coastal areas.
-While groundwater quality is strained by a variety of human activities, both aboveground and in the subsurface.
-In addition, flooding caused by clogging in sump wells, infiltration wells and infiltration reservoirs results in soaring maintenance costs and water production problems.
-All these threats mean that freshwater sources must be used sustainably.
-The water companies and water managers are the most appropriate parties to respond to this pressing issue, but how best to do so is still a matter of great uncertainty.
+Groundwater resources are under increasing pressure as a consequence of climate change, and associated variations in precipitation and evaporation patterns, as well as of intensified land use.
+For example, salinisation by seawater intrusion is threatening the supply of fresh groundwater and surface water in coastal areas.
+In addition, groundwater quality is threatened by a variety of human activities, both aboveground and in the subsurface.
+These threats further increase the need for sustainable use of freshwater sources, be it for drinking water production, or agricultural or industrial use.

 Meeting the requirements

-The knowledge, techniques and management measures developed by KWR are aimed at optimally meeting the requirements associated with having sufficient and clean freshwater.
-We offer the following possibilities for the sustainable use of freshwater sources:
+The knowledge, techniques and management measures developed by KWH are aimed at optimally meeting the requirements for water security, i.e., sufficient and clean freshwater.
+To support the sustainable use of freshwater sources KWH, focuses on the following aspects:

-- Establishment of groundwater measurement networks based on the management and analysis of groundwater levels and time series.
+- Establishment of groundwater measurement networks based on management practices and analysis of groundwater levels and time series.

-- Measurement and modelling of evaporation from the soil and plant-growth in natural vegetations and agriculture, and implications for groundwater recharge (e.g., rainwater harvesting, historical analysis of water management).
+- Measurement and modelling of evaporation from the soil and plant-growth in natural and agricultural plant communities, and implications for groundwater recharge (e.g., rainwater harvesting, historical analysis of water management).

-- Monitoring, diagnosis and localisation of sources of (ground)water contamination caused by agricultural activities, industrial point-source discharges and urban pollution.
+- Monitoring and analysing the behaviour of (ground)water contaminants introduced by agricultural activities, industrial point-source discharges, (in)direct reuse of effluent and urban pollution.

-- Research into the risks for groundwater of subsurface heat production and aquifer thermal energy storage.
+- Research into the risks of geothermal heat production and aquifer thermal energy storage (ATES) on groundwater quality.

 Sustainable water systems for nature, landscape and agriculture